 The Presto Tilt 'n Drain's name says it all.
 This model has tons of cooking real estate, and its surface tilts forward when the handles are pulled apart so that it will drain.
 The drain works nicely, too — a helpful feature when cooking large quantities of anything that produces ample amounts of grease.
-Its surface has really good heat distribution, turning out evenly cooked food across the board.
+Its surface has excellent heat distribution, turning out evenly cooked food across the board.

-While we really like this model for cooking for big groups, we did find it a bit hard to clean.
+While we really like this model for cooking for big groups, we found it hard to clean.
 The grease drains into the removable catch through a channel that makes a mess in a tricky to clean spot.
 Also, while the heat distribution across the surface isn't terrible, we have observed better results in other models.
 Still, this behemoth has a very effective non-stick coating and is a godsend when you need to crank out large quantities of pancakes, eggs, or bacon.

-The Presto 22-Inch 07061 has one distinguishing feature that helps to set it apart from the class: the handles are easily removed without the use of a tool.
+The Presto 22-Inch 07061 has one distinguishing feature that helps to set it apart from the class: the handles are easily removed without using a tool.
 Why does this matter?
 It allows those with smaller kitchens and storage spaces to have a large electric grill.
 Aside from that, this model's performance is without laudable distinction.

 The main issue we take with the 07061 is that its non-stick properties are subpar.
 In fact, this is one of the few models tested that we would recommend using oil on for better food release.
 On top of that, it doesn't distribute heat evenly across its surface.
 However, we found this model's grease catch boasted one of the most effective designs of the test group, and it's overall quite easy to wipe down with a wet cloth.
 Yet, for a very similar price you can snag our favorite Presto Ceramic option with all of the positive features of this griddle and additional good qualities, like non-stick properties and even heat distribution, and we readily recommend that model over this one.